 A MUST FOR TENT: An extra tent tarp doesn't just give you extra waterproofing, it is used as ground cloths under tents to prevent wear and tear.
 There’s no question that an insulated tent footprint is a great idea to help protect your investment, definitely, the choice to extend your tent's life

-Most quality tents last between 5 to 10 years depending on use.
-While nylon is physically stronger, it breaks down faster in the sun.
-If you camp in sunny areas often, a polyester tent might actually last longer before the fabric becomes brittle.
+Most quality tents last between 5 and 10 years with regular care.
+Nylon is physically tougher but degrades faster under UV exposure.
+If you camp frequently in sunny climates, a polyester tent often outlasts nylon before the fabric becomes brittle or loses its waterproofing.